Cyclenerd/offline-map-tile-downloader/README.md

 *   **Concurrent Downloads:** Downloads multiple tiles concurrently for faster performance.
 *   **Rate Limiting:** Limits the number of tile downloads per second to avoid overloading the tile server.
 *   **Cancellable Downloads:** Cancel ongoing downloads at any time.
-*   **8-bit PNG Conversion:** Option to convert downloaded tiles to 8-bit PNGs, ideal for devices with limited color palettes like the Meshtastic UI.
+*   **8-bit PNG Conversion:** Option to convert downloaded tiles to 8-bit PNGs, ideal for devices with limited color palettes like the Meshtastic UI and Ripple Firmware.
 *   **Offline Tile Server:** Serve downloaded tiles directly from the application, allowing you to use them in offline map applications.
 *   **Cross-platform:** Works on Windows, macOS, and Linux.